ictnlp/NMLA-NAT/README.md

 # Non-Monotonic Latent Alignments for CTC-Based Non-Autoregressive Machine Translation
-This repository contains the official implementation of our NeurIPS 2022 paper [Non-Monotonic Latent Alignments for CTC-Based Non-Autoregressive Machine Translation](https://arxiv.org/pdf/2210.03953.pdf).
+This repository contains the official implementation of our NeurIPS 2022 Spotlight paper [Non-Monotonic Latent Alignments for CTC-Based Non-Autoregressive Machine Translation](https://arxiv.org/pdf/2210.03953.pdf).
 Our code is implemented based on the open-source toolkit [fairseq](https://github.com/pytorch/fairseq).
 We implement our training objectives in [nat_loss.py](https://github.com/ictnlp/NMLA-NAT/blob/master/fairseq/criterions/nat_loss.py).

 # Requirements
 This system has been tested in the following environment.